psoetens/orocos-www/drupal/sites/all/modules/quote/README.txt

 it available (input filters are edited via the 'administer/filters' interface).

 For best effect, the Quote filter must be applied *after* any filters that replace HTML, and *before* the Linebreak filter.
-(Filters can be rearranged by using the weight selectors within the 'rearrange filters' tab.)
+Or conversely, if HTML filters consider <div> tags to be valid, the quote filter can be placed before them.
+Filters can be rearranged by using the weight selectors within the 'rearrange filters' tab.

 Additionally, the Quote filter must be applied *before* the BBCode filter if you have the optional bbcode.module installed.

-Technically, the Quote filter is optional.
-If it is not activated, users will see the raw code instead of the themed output (see FORMAT below to see examples of the raw code output).

 As the quote filter accesses the node (being quoted) directly, any content within will be displayed without any processing.
 For example, if a user is